vedph/cod-layout-view/README.md

 | 2,1=`$text_ml` | 2,2=`$text_i` | 2,3=`$text_$text` | 2,4=`$text_mr` |
 | 3,1=`mb_ml`    | 3,2=`mb_i`    | 3,3=`mb_$text`    | 3,4=`mb_mr`    |

-As you can see, here we are using the labels assigned to each span, or their type (preceded by `$`) when a label is not present.
+As you can see, here we are using the (Y and X) labels assigned to each span, or their type (preceded by `$`) when a label is not present.
 This convention can be used to define colors for each region.

 ```mermaid
 classDiagram